Graph and String Parameters: Connections Between Pathwidth, Cutwidth and the Locality Number: Abstract

 \section{Abstract}

 We investigate the locality number, a recently introduced structural parameter for strings (with applications in pattern matching with variables), and its connection to two important graph-parameters, cutwidth and pathwidth.
-These connections allow us to show that computing the locality number is $\NP$-hard but fixed parameter tractable (when the locality number or the alphabet size is treated as a parameter), and can be approximated with ratio $O(\sqrt{\log{\opt}} \log n)$.
-As a by-product, we also relate cutwidth via the locality number to pathwidth, which is of independent interest, since it improves the currently best known approximation algorithm for cutwidth.
-In addition to these main results, we also consider the possibility of greedy-based approximation algorithms for the locality number.
+These connections allow us to show that computing the locality number is $\NP$-hard, but fixed-parameter tractable, if parameterised by the locality number or by the alphabet size, which has been formulated as open problems in the literature.
+Moreover, the locality number can be approximated with ratio $\bigo(\sqrt{\log(\opt)} \log(n))$.

+An important aspect of our work -- that is relevant in its own right and of independent interest -- is that we identify connections between the string parameter of the locality number on the one hand, and the famous graph parameters of cutwidth and pathwidth, on the other hand.
+These two parameters have been jointly investigated in the literature and are arguably among the most central graph parameters that are based on ``linearisations'' of graphs.
+In this way, we also identify a direct approximation preserving reduction from cutwidth to pathwidth, which shows that any polynomial $f(\opt,|V|)$-approximation algorithm for pathwidth yields a polynomial $2f(2\opt,h)$-approximation algorithm for cutwidth on multigraphs (where $h$ is the number of edges).
+In particular, this translates known approximation ratios for pathwidth into new approximation ratios for cutwidth, namely $\bigo(\sqrt{\log(\opt)} \log(h))$ and $\bigo(\sqrt{\log(\opt)} \opt)$ for (multi) graphs with $h$ edges.